UNC-Libraries/SCTS-Documentation/Style Guide.md

 **Names as modifiers:** With appositives involving names, add a comma when the full name is used.
 Leave the comma out when only part of a name is used.

-- :smiley: _His wife, Mary Johnson Smith, ran away in 1806._
+- :smiley: _His wife, Mary Johnson Smith, marched for women's suffrage in 1906._

-- :smiley: _His daughter Sue was a famous stripper._
+- :smiley: _His daughter Sue was an activist for civil rights in the 1930s._

 **Other modifiers:** Use commas before and after location names used as modifiers but not before and after Jr./Sr.